 Due to the volume of transactions we are invoicing and the different background processes involved, it is possible for charges to be delayed.
 We encourage customers to monitor this situation at paymobilitybill.com and to sign up for electronic notification of any new bills so that you won't miss any payment deadlines.
 Paying your bill by the due date will ensure no late fees are charged.
 Please contact your tag provider if you have any questions about your electronic tag account status.

 Toll bills are received by drivers who use Central Texas toll roads without an active electronic tag.
 Failure to pay a toll bill can result in additional fees and criminal charges.

 Pay By Mail customers have 30 days to pay their bill either in person, via check, online or over the phone.

 First, make sure no one else was driving your vehicle.
-As noted above, toll payment processors can only charge the owner of the vehicle, so if someone in your family or a friend was driving it, you will still get the bill.
-Keep in mind that you may receive a Pay By Mail bill if your tag account has been depleted.
-If you feel you have received a bill in error or received the same bill twice, call the customer service number toll-free at (888) 811-4565 or (512) 323-4204.
+As noted above, toll payment processors can only charge the owner of the vehicle, so if someone in your family or a friend was driving your vehicle, you will still get the bill.
+Keep in mind that you may receive a Pay By Mail bill if your electronic tag account is not active (up-to-date information and funded).
+If you feel you have received a bill in error or received the same bill twice, call the customer service number toll-free at (833) 762-8655 or (512) 410-0562.

 - Pay your Pay By Mail toll bills in person at any ACE Cash Express store location nationwide.
 Click here to find the store nearest you.

-Penn Credit is a collection agency for the Mobility Authority for transactions that took place on or after 11/18/2018.
+Penn Credit is a collection agency for the Mobility Authority.
+They are responsible for collecting against outstanding invoices that have remained unpaid for less than a year.
 Penn Credit can assist you with questions related to your toll bill or Notice of Toll Violation and can process your payment.
 Contact Penn Credit at 800-900-1361 or visit their website at: http://account.penncredit.com